dievus/msLDAPDump/README.md

 Each check outputs the raw contents to a text file, and an abbreviated, cleaner version of the results in the terminal environment.
 The results in the terminal are pulled from the individual text files.

-- [ ] Add support for LDAPS (LDAP Secure)
+- [X] Add support for LDAPS (LDAP Secure)
 - [X] NTLM Authentication
 - [ ] Figure out why Unix only allows one adapter to make a call out to the LDAP server (removed resolution from Linux until resolved)
 - [X] Add support for querying child domain information (currently does not respond nicely to querying child domain controllers)
-- [ ] Figure out how to link the name to the Description field dump at the end of the script
+- [X] Figure out how to link the name to the Description field dump at the end of the script
 - [X] Implement command line options rather than inputs
+- [X] Check for deprecated operating systems in the domain
 ### Mandatory Disclaimer
 Please keep in mind that this tool is meant for ethical hacking and penetration testing purposes only.
 I do not condone any behavior that would include testing targets that you do not currently have permission to test against.